gk199/Run3-HCAL-LLP-Analysis/README.md

 Text files of the ntuples can be made with `find "$PWD" -maxdepth 1 -type f` from the directories in `/hdfs/store/user/gkopp/`, or using the dedicated script in `ValidateFileProcessing`.

+### Jet Veto Maps
+Get the `.root` files for the jet veto maps from: https://cms-jerc.web.cern.ch/Recommendations/#jet-veto-maps.
+Copy these to the local directory, under `/Run` and transfer them with the condor job.

 ### Condor Processing
 Follow the [instructions](https://github.com/gk199/Run3-HCAL-LLP-Analysis/tree/main/Run/Condor) in the `Run/Condor` subdirectory.